MarcoSong1/cse15l-lab-reports/lab-report-3-week6.md

 ./technical/plos/pmed.0020028.txt
 ...
 ```
 By using `-type f`, it allows us to find all files inside `./technical`, it is helpful if we want to look at the files without their directories.
+This one can be helpful when sometimes we only want to focus on certain types of file/directories, which can save us lots of time by this filtering property.
+Also, we can combine this option with other options.
+Please see options below to check it out!

 ## Option 2: Find Empty(`-empty` option)